Restructuring and insolvency in the United States: overview

 An insolvent debtor's pre-insolvency transactions can be avoided or set-aside by the trustee or debtor-in-possession under the following circumstances:

-Provisions of state law.
+Similar provisions of state law.

 Examples of preferential transfers include: